stnert/check_systemd/README.md

   --cli                 Use the text output of serveral systemd command line
                         interface (cli) binaries to gather the required data for the monitoring process.

 Performance data:
+  -P, --performance-data
+                        Attach no performance data to the plugin output.
+  -p, --no-performance-data
+                        Attach performance data to the plugin output.

+Performance data:
   - count_units